e-picas/markdown-extended/README.md

 A complete PHP 5.3 package of Markdown syntax parser (extended version).

 **PHP Markdown Extended** is a PHP class to transform Markdown text files or strings in HTML.
-This new version of a Markdown parser tries to purpose a complete set of Markdown syntax tags and rules and to be PHP5 compliant.
+This new version of a Markdown parser tries to propose a complete set of Markdown syntax tags and rules and to be PHP5 compliant.

 ## What is Markdown?

 Created by [John Gruber](http://daringfireball.net/projects/markdown/) in 2004, **Markdown** is, as he says:

 >    a text-to-HTML conversion tool for web writers.
 Markdown allows you
 >    to write using an easy-to-read, easy-to-write plain text format, then convert it
 >    to structurally valid XHTML (or HTML).

 As I would say, **Markdown** is a set of writing rules to build some human readable text contents, such as `.txt` common files, which can be parsed to build some HTML valid content, structurally and typographically.

 This syntax has become one of the most common standards of rich-text contents, used for example by [GitHub](http://github.com) as one of the proposed syntaxes for informational files (such like this one).

 ### A short history of Markdown

 The first idea was from [John Gruber](http://daringfireball.net/), coded in *Perl* script.

 An extended implementation, known as **Markdown Extra**, has been written by [Michel Fortin](http://michelf.com/), coded in *PHP* script.

 Another extended implementation, known as **Multi Markdown**, has been written by [Fletcher T. Penney](http://fletcherpenney.net/), coded in *Perl* script.

 ### So why a new version of Markdown?

 -   This version, known as **PHP Markdown Extended**, tries to collect the different rules and tags used by the three versions listed above.
 -   It is a PHP script that can be used in any PHP project.
 -   It can be used in command line interface, with a full set of options.
 -   It can be configured for specific needs.